laravel/docs/routing.md

 Laravel automatically resolves Eloquent models defined in routes or controller actions whose type-hinted variable names match a route segment name.
 For example:

-    Route::get('api/users/{user}', function (App\User $user) {
+    Route::get('api/users/{user}', function (App\Models\User $user) {
         return $user->email;
     });

-Since the `$user` variable is type-hinted as the `App\User` Eloquent model and the variable name matches the `{user}` URI segment, Laravel will automatically inject the model instance that has an ID matching the corresponding value from the request URI.
+Since the `$user` variable is type-hinted as the `App\Models\User` Eloquent model and the variable name matches the `{user}` URI segment, Laravel will automatically inject the model instance that has an ID matching the corresponding value from the request URI.
 If a matching model instance is not found in the database, a 404 HTTP response will automatically be generated.

 #### Customizing The Key

 Sometimes you may wish to resolve Eloquent models using a column other than `id`.
 To do so, you may specify the column in the route parameter definition:

-    Route::get('api/posts/{post:slug}', function (App\Post $post) {
+    Route::get('api/posts/{post:slug}', function (App\Models\Post $post) {
         return $post;
     });